logicalclocks/machine-learning-api/docs/templates/model-serving/transformer.md

 # Transformer

-Transformers are used to apply transformations on the model inputs before sending them to the model for making predictions.
+Transformers are used to apply transformations on the model inputs before sending them to the predictor for making predictions using the model.
 They run on a built-in Flask server provided by Hopsworks and require a custom python script implementing the following class.

 ???+ info
     Transformers are only supported in deployments using KServe as serving tool.